ho do you need to make a movie?

-Depending on the size and scope of the vision, you may need a ton of trained professionals.
-And you’ll need all their contact info organized in one place.
+Depending on the size and scope of the vision, you may need a lot of trained professionals.
+And you’ll need all of their contact information organized neatly in one place.

-Because you'll need to keep in constant contact with everyone.
+Because you’ll need to keep in constant contact with everyone.
 And keep everyone in constant contact with each other.
-In today’s post we’re going to review all the essential components to create a complete film production crew contact list.
-Let’s go!
+Let’s review all the essential components of a professional film production crew contact list template.

-What exactly is a film production crew contact list?
+1. What is a film production crew contact list?

 There are many different film crew positions, under many different departments.
 Organizing everyone's info into one database becomes critical to success.

 Current and future success.
 Because anyone you work with today could be someone you'll want to work with tomorrow.